-Helicobacter pylori Infection
+H pylori Infection

-Unsatisfactory Helicobacter pylori (H pylori) eradication rates and therapyassociated side effects remain a problem.
-Several systematic reviews and network meta-analyses, focusing mainly on adults, have shown that probiotic supplementation improves eradication rates and/or reduces side effects of H pylori treatment (54, 55).
-According to the 2017 ESPGHAN/NASPGHAN guidelines on the management of H pylori in children and adolescents (56), the routine addition of either single or combination probiotics to eradication therapy to reduce side effects and/or improve eradication rates is currently not recommended.
-This contrasts with the recommendations in adults (57).
-For this document, four systematic reviews with meta-analyses, some additionally with network meta-analyses, were identified (31, 58-60).
-However, one review focused on Asian children only (59).
+Unsatisfactory H pylori eradication rates and therapy-associated side effects remain a problem.
+Several systematic reviews and network meta-analyses, focusing mainly on adults, have shown that probiotic supplementation improves eradication rates and/or reduces side effects of H pylori treatment (53,54).
+According to the 2017 ESPGHAN/NASPGHAN guidelines on the management of H pylori in children and adolescents (55), the routine addition of either single or combination probiotics to eradication therapy to reduce side effects and/or improve eradication rates is currently not recommended.
+This contrasts with the recommendations in adults (56).

+For this document, 4 systematic reviews with meta-analyses, some additionally with network meta-analyses, were identified (30,57-59).
+However, 1 review focused on Asian children only (58).
 Except for S boulardii, the review included data on strains which were not well identified; thus, only data on S boulardii were considered.
-Two reviews focused on S boulardii in adults and children (31, 60), thus, only pediatric data were considered.
-One review focused on Lactobacillus-supplemented triple therapy for H pylori infection (61).
-However, none of the probiotics was evaluated in more than one trial, thus, none met our inclusion criteria.
+Two reviews focused on S boulardii in adults and children (30,59), thus, only pediatric data were considered.
+One review focused on Lactobacillus-supplemented triple therapy for H pylori infection (60).
+However, none of the probiotics was evaluated in more than 1 trial, thus, none met our inclusion criteria.

-Overall, probiotics (as a group) and specific probiotics have been shown to be effective in increasing the H pylori eradication rate (however, it was still below the desired level [\geq 90%] of success) and in reducing gastrointestinal adverse effects associated with H pylori infection therapies.
+Overall, probiotics (as a group) and specific probiotics have been shown to be effective in increasing the H pylori eradication rate [however, it was still below the desired level (\geq 90%) of success] and in reducing gastrointestinal adverse effects associated with H pylori infection therapies.
 Most of the strains (single or in combinations) were studied in single trials only.
 With few exceptions, no strain specifications were given.
-Several of the studies were published in local (mainly Chinese) journals and were only identified through one of the metaanalyses performed by the Chinese authors (58).
-S boulardii was the only wellidentified probiotic which was included in more than two RCTs.
+Several of the studies were published in local (mainly Chinese) journals and were only identified through one of the meta-analyses performed by the Chinese authors (57).
+S boulardii was the only well-identified probiotic which was included in more than 2 RCTs.

-For the complete list of probiotics (in alphabetical order) which were included in the reviews, and for a summary of results of the included systematic reviews, please see Table S2, http://links.lww.com/MPG/C954 .
+For the complete list of probiotics (in alphabetical order) which were included in the reviews, and for a summary of results of the included systematic reviews, please see Table S2, Supplemental Digital Content, http://links.lww.com/MPG/C954.
 The remainder of this section is dedicated to studies providing information about use of S boulardii in patients with H pylori infection for eradication and decreasing therapy-related adverse effects.